Marseille Basil Growing, Thai Basil, Greek Basil, Nufar Basil

 Nufar Basil

-Nufar Basil, scientifically classified as Ocimum basilicum ‘Nufar,’ is a modern cultivar known for its exceptional aroma and culinary versatility.
-With a sweet and mild flavor profile, Nufar Basil is a popular choice for various dishes, including salads, pasta, and sauces.
+Nufar basil, scientifically classified as ocimum basilicum ‘nufar,’ is a modern cultivar known for its exceptional aroma and culinary versatility.
+A sweet and mild flavor profile, Nufar basil is a popular choice for various dishes, including salads, pasta, and sauces.

 This basil variety is particularly favored for its high resistance to bolting, ensuring an extended harvest period.
 It is cultivated to control the weeds in the garden.